joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 ![Validate Azure Storage Account Table](/uploads/import-csvtoazuretablesvalidate.gif "Validate Azure Storage Account Table")

-Now the Public Holidays are imported into the Azure storage account table with additional information, such as the Day it falls, and the Date format has been changed to suit NZ format _(DD-MM-YYYY)_.
+Now the Public Holidays are imported into the Azure storage account table with additional information, such as the Day it falls, and the Date format has been changed to suit the NZ format _(DD-MM-YYYY)_.

 If we log in to the Azure Portal, navigate to the Storage account and under Storage Browser, we can now see our Table is full of Public Holidays.